-Please complete and return to (complaints co-ordinate will acknowledge receipt and explain what action will be taken.
-If you have difficulties complete form please contact the school so specific arrangements to consider your complaint can be made to the school so specific arrangements.
+Please complete and return to (complaints co-ordinator) will acknowledge receipt and explain what action will be taken.
+If you have difficulties completing form please contact the school so specific arrangements to consider your complaint can be made.

-Torm please contact the school so specific arrangements to consider your complaint can be made ue.
+7

 Your name:

 Pupil's name (if applicable):

 Your relationship to the pupil (if applicable):

 Address:

 Postcode:

 Day time telephone number:

-Evening telephone number: E mail:
+Evening telephone number:

+E mail:

 Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.

 (Who did you speak to and what was the response)?

-(who did you speak to and what was the response):